smeans/githooker/README.md

             proxy_pass http://127.0.0.1:4040;
         }
 ```
 3) Set up the required environment variables for your installation.
 At a minimum, you will need to set `GH_HMAC_KEY` with a secret value you will configure as part of your github hook setup (once again, I recommend a random UUID).
+Also, set the Webhook content type to application/json.
 4) I recommend running githooker from the command line first while setting up the github hooks for your repositories.
 You will be able to see the full path of the hook command `githooker` will be attempting to run.
 Command paths are constructed using the `GH_CMD_ROOT` environment variable, the full repository name, and the ref path of the hook.
 For example, after pushing an update to the `githooker` project, the service would attempt to execute the following command:
 ```
 /etc/githooker/smeans/githooker/refs/heads/main